fommil/fpmortals/manuscript/complete.md

 #### `Cord`

-The most common use of `FingerTree` is as an efficient intermediate holder for `String` representations in `Show`.
+The most common use of `FingerTree` is as an intermediate holder for `String` representations in `Show`.
 Building a single `String` can be thousands of times faster than the default `case class` implementation of nested `.toString`, which builds a `String` for every layer in the ADT.

 {lang="text"}
 ~~~~~~~~